kevinlu1211/CarND/Part4-Advanced-Lane-Lines/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I fit a 2 degree polynomial function on the perspective transformed binary image in cells x-x and I got this as a result:
+Then I fit a 2 degree polynomial function on the perspective transformed binary image in cells 81 and I got this as a result:

 ![alt text][image7]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature and the offset from the center of lane were calculated in cells x-x.
+The radius of curvature and the offset from the center of lane were calculated in cells 82-83.
 The radius of curvature was calculated from the equation taken from [here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) and the offset was simply calculated by taking the difference in pixel values between the base of the left and right lane lines, then converting that value into meters

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.